A Notary Public, or just Notary, provides a great service to the community, and being a Notary can be a great side hustle as well.

 Are there Necessary Qualifications to Become a Notary Public?

-There are required qualifications that must be met in order to become a designated Notary Public.
+There are required qualifications that must be met to become a designated Notary Public.
 Those qualifications are determined by the laws of the state in which you are working to obtain Notary Public designation.

 We’ll talk more about how to find those required qualifications shortly.